Powerlearnproject/se-day1-assignment-frasam/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+Ans:
+some of the major challenges faced by developers are:
+a.
+Not meeting deadlines: This is one of the major challenges faced by developers.
+It can be overcome by defining clear project goals and breaking them down into manageable tasks.
+The use of time-tracking tools and techniques to improve efficiency.
+Maintaining effective and open communication with stakeholders.

+b.
+Changes in requirement: Another challenge with developers is changes in requirement.
+This most time comes from feedback from users.
+This can be resolved by, embracing change as part of the development process.
+Use a robust VCS to track changes and undo them where necessary.
+Adopting the agile model of software development.

+c.
+Quality of Code: This is another challenge faced by developers is the quality of code. most time during the testing phase of the software development life cycle, most code being reviewed often fails the quality check.
+This can be resolved by, conducting regular reviews on code to improve its readability.
+Writing well-comprehensive unit tests to ensure that codes are correct. automating the testing and deployment to catch issues early.

+d.
+Debugging complex issues: The debugging of complex code is another challenge faced by developers.
+This can be resolved by, breaking down the problem into modules.
+Utilizing debugging tools effectively.
+Explaining the problem to another developer helps in gaining a clear review of the challenge.

+e.
+Burnout: Most developers find it difficult to balance work and personal life.
+This challenge can be resolved by setting boundaries between work and personal life.
+Practice relaxation and meditation or yoga.

+f.
+Inadequate documentation: This challenge is a result of not writing clear and easy-to-understand documentation.
+This can be resolved by, writing clear and easy-to-understand documentation, and using a version Control System (VCS) to track changes made to the documentation.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.